Health Indicator Report of Prostate Cancer Screening

 DefinitionThe percentage of men aged 40 and above who reported having a prostate-specific antigen (PSA) test in the last five years or who reported ever having had a PSA test.

 NumeratorThe number of men aged 40 and above who reported having had a PSA test within the specified time period.

 DenominatorThe total number of male survey respondents aged 40 or older excluding those who responded "don't know" or "refused" to the numerator question.

-How Do We Compare With the U.S.?The rate of PSA tests significantly increased among the U.S. male population from 59.3 percent in 2006 to 64.2 percent in 2010.
-In 2010 and 2012, U.S. males aged 40 and older were less likely to have ever had a PSA test than Utah males of the same age (54.3 percent of U.S. males compared with 56.2 percent of Utah males).
+How Do We Compare With the U.S.?Historically, since 2002 rates of prostate-specific antigen (PSA) in the Utah male population have shown little difference in comparison to U.S. rates.
+However, in 2012 and 2014, Utah males aged 40 and older were less likely to have ever had a PSA test than U.S. males of the same age (47.6 percent of Utah males compared with 53.8 percent of U.S. males in 2014).

 Evidence-based PracticesScreening recommendations have changed over time.
 Until recently, many doctors and professional organizations encouraged yearly prostate-specific antigen (PSA) screening for men beginning at age 50.
 However, as more has been learned about both the benefits and harms of prostate cancer screening, a number of organizations have begun to caution against routine population screening.
 Although some organizations continue to recommend PSA screening, there is widespread agreement that any man who is considering getting tested should first be informed in detail about the potential harms and benefits.
 Currently, Medicare provides coverage for an annual PSA test for all Medicare-eligible men age 50 and older.
 Many private insurers cover PSA screening as well.
 Since 2012, the U.S. Preventive Services Task Force (USPSTF) recommends against PSA-based screening for prostate cancer.
 Healthy diet, exercise, and lifestyle play an important role in cancer prevention.